 Accommodation Type Description General Needs Housing Flats, houses and other accommodation with no onsite support.
 Older Persons Designated Housing (Sheltered Housing) These are homes designed especially for older people.
 They offer independent living with security and peace of mind.
-To be eligible for this type of housing applicants must normally be: Aged 55 or over In receipt of high level Disability Living Allowance Eligible for housing as per the published policy and appear in the appropriate Band

-Assessed for support that is available by the Scheme Manager Suitable for the scheme and confirm they do not have support needs that cannot be met or would be detrimental to the Scheme or other tenants These properties will be labelled on choice based lettings so that only applicants who meet the required criteria may bid.
+Troubing) To be eligible for this type of housing applicants must normally meet the age criteria and any other eligibility criteria: Suitable for the scheme and confirm they do not have support needs that cannot be met or would be detrimental to the Scheme or other tenants These properties will be labelled on choice based lettings so that only applicants who meet the required criteria may bid.
 Extra Care The purpose Extra Care Housing is to provide older people with their own home and tenancy within a support and care environment ensuring that appropriate personal and housing support are available as required.
-All applicants will be registered and assessed for rehousing in line with Swale Borough Council's Allocations Policy and be eligible to access social Housing.
-A medical assessment will be requested as per Swale Borough Council's policy and procedures for housing applicants where an applicant says they have a medical need.
-To be eligible for this type of housing applicants must be: Over 55 years of age Eligible for housing as per the published policy and appear in the appropriate Band Prepared to agree to the scheme requirements and consider use of the care provider to meet any care needs Have an up to date social care assessment outlining housing and social care needs and a medical/social history Supported Housing Accommodation that is designated as supported housing will be available only for applicants who are eligible for that particular accommodation.
-For example, some supported housing is provided exclusively for people with learning difficulties, with mental health issues or for young people leaving care.
-These properties will be labelled on choice based lettings so that only applicants who meet the required criteria may bid.
-Low Demand Properties On rare occasions no bids will be made on a property or all applicants have refused the property.
-On these occasions a direct offer will be made to households.
+All applicants will be registered and assessed for re-housing in line with Swale Borough Council's Allocations Policy and be eligible to access social Housing.
+To be eligible for this type of housing applicants must be: Over 55 years of age Prepared to agree to the scheme requirements and consider use of the care provider to meet any care needs Have an up to date social care assessment outlining housing and social care needs and a medical/social history Priority is not decided by the housing register banding alone.
+An assessment will be made for each vacancy and the property will be let after taking into account both housing and social care need.